Icex0/HDshop/README.md

 # HDshop

-## Tech ##
+## HDshop ##
 - HDshop app exposed at `0.0.0.0:3000`
   - Express.js (node.js) backend
   - AngularJS frontend
   - PostgreSQL at `172.20.0.30:5432`
   - Swagger UI accessible at `/api-docs` (does not include the file upload API endpoints `GET and POST /api/user/<ID>/image` and `POST /api/user/<ID>/image/fetch-url`)
   - `access.log` can be found in docker volume `hdapp_app_logs` (or use the log monitor app)
+- Docker-compose included to easily start and stop everything
+  - `docker-compose up -d`
+- Default credentials (you can create more accounts):
+  - pentest1:password
+  - pentest2:password

+## Log Monitor ##
 - Log monitor application at `172.20.0.20:80`.
 Used for logging of activity on HDshop app (also used for SSRF).
   - Includes 2 API endpoints:
     - /api/logs
     - /api/health
-  - If you don't care about the SSRF and only want to use it for logging you can expose it on `0.0.0.0` by removing `127.0.0.1` from the docker-compose file (or use it with the SSRF, reboot (logs are persisted) after CTF and remove `127.0.0.1`).
+  - If you don't care about the SSRF and only want to use it for logging you can expose it on `0.0.0.0` by removing `127.0.0.1` from the docker-compose file (or use it with the SSRF, reboot (logs are persisted) after CTF and remove `127.0.0.1`)
-- Docker-compose included to easily start and stop everything
-  - `docker-compose up -d`
-- Default credentials (you can create more accounts):
-  - pentest1:password
-  - pentest2:password
+- Logging flow
+  - logs-viewer API > `GET /api/logs` every 10 seconds if auto-fresh is enabled (also includes search and exclude parameter)
+  - fetches from hdshop-app API > `GET /api/access-logs`
+  - `GET /api/access-logs` > reads from `/hdshop-app/logs/access.log`

 ## Includes the following vulnerabilities and misconfigurations: